4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/MapReduce.md

  * readConcern (MongoDB\Driver\ReadConcern): Read concern.
 This is not supported when results are returned inline.

+   This is not supported for server versions < 3.2 and will result in an exception at execution time if used.

  * readPreference (MongoDB\Driver\ReadPreference): Read preference.

    This option is ignored if results are output to a collection.